rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 specification or discussed by your team).
 Note, each sub-team should have its own API(s).**

-Funds - Handled in Agent classes, accessible only through agents Dice - Handled in Board, extendable through Boards' interpretations of RNG Data - Hierarchy of resources files: Master file -> Rules, Properties, TokenTypes
+Funds - Handled in Engine.Agent classes, accessible only through agents Dice - Handled in Engine.Board, extendable through Boards' interpretations of RNG Data - Hierarchy of resources files: Master file -> Rules, Properties, TokenTypes

 **Finally, justify the decision to create each module with respect to the design's key goals, principles, and abstractions.**